PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 boundaries must remain unchanged.
 The 543-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+That correction is now implemented in the 1,100-line raw owner.
+One `ModelIRGraphIndex` replaces every repeated producer/consumer reconstruction and remains current through indexed input/output setters plus one batched adapter removal.
+Two independent matches construct and refresh it exactly once.

+Each candidate proves strict source/pre-Transpose/StridedSlice/Pad/Concat/Mul/ post-Transpose/ordered-Add topology, unique producers, exact private internal consumers, valid normalized options, complete rank-four source and retained- output metadata, and the supported one-or-more Add tail.
+Slice, Pad, Concat, and renamed Mul-output shape/signature/QDIM results and every Add broadcast are complete before commit.
+Missing post-output tensors, malformed axes or masks, duplicate producers, reverse order, and public aliases now leave the complete ModelIR unchanged.

+Slice begin/end/stride vectors and Pad matrices use one grouped immutable constant transaction.
+Each tensor must be an unquantized, non-variable INT32 buffer with exact shape/signature and no runtime producer or public-input ownership.
+Requirements are grouped by tensor identity and must agree on the target value.
+An unchanged valid constant remains shared; a changed private constant updates once; any unrelated consumer edge or public output receives one deterministic collision-safe clone reused by all planned sites.
+The Mul constant has the same update/clone/reject policy, including per-axis QDIM and provenance-preserving clones.

+All forty-two former strict xfails are green.
+Missing post-output rejection and explicit one-index reuse bring the focused contract to seventy cases without changing Pad/MirrorPad options, multiple Add users, statistics, fixed point, pruning, or any of the three production calls.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and